dustinpfister/blog_posts/_posts/js-getting-started.md

 ## 1 - What to know

 I will not be covering everything there is to know of course, learning javaScript as with any programing language takes a whole lot of time and patience, as well as dedication.
-To get started with javaScript all that is needed is a computer with a fairly up to date web browser.
-In this post I will be writing about very simple examples that can be entered into javaScript console of a web browser.
+Still to get started with javaScript all that is needed is a computer with a fairly up to date web browser because in this post I will be writing about very simple examples that can be entered into javaScript console of chrome.

 ### 1.1 - Be sure to be using an up to date web browser